praw-dev/asyncpraw/docs/getting_started/configuration.rst

    configuration/environment_variables

-Environment variables have the highest priority, followed by keyword arguments to :class:`.Reddit`, and finally settings in ``praw.ini`` files.
+Environment variables have the highest priority, followed by keyword arguments to :class:`.Reddit`, and finally settings in ``asyncpraw.ini`` files.

-Using an HTTP or HTTPS proxy with PRAW
+Using an HTTP or HTTPS proxy with asyncpraw
 --------------------------------------

-PRAW internally relies upon the `requests <http://docs.python-requests.org/>`_ package to handle HTTP requests.
+asyncpraw internally relies upon the `requests <http://docs.python-requests.org/>`_ package to handle HTTP requests.
 Requests supports use of ``HTTP_PROXY`` and ``HTTPS_PROXY`` environment variables in order to proxy HTTP and HTTPS requests respectively [`ref
 <http://docs.python-requests.org/en/master/user/advanced/#proxies>`_].

-Given that PRAW exclusively communicates with Reddit via HTTPS, only the ``HTTPS_PROXY`` option should be required.
+Given that asyncpraw exclusively communicates with Reddit via HTTPS, only the ``HTTPS_PROXY`` option should be required.

 For example, if you have a script named ``prawbot.py``, the ``HTTPS_PROXY``